ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.

-If you wonder why **awx.awx.tower_credential** is not idempotent, read the info box in the [previous chapter](#create-machine-credentials).
+If you wonder why **awx.awx.credential** is not idempotent, read the info box in the [previous chapter](#create-machine-credentials).

 ## Create Job Templates

 Before running an Ansible **Job** from your Automation Controller cluster you must create a **Job Template**, again business as usual for Automation Controller users.
-For this part of the Ansible Playbook, we will use the **awx.awx.tower_job_template** module.
+For this part of the Ansible Playbook, we will use the **awx.awx.job_template** module.
 The name of the Ansible Playbook you want run is `apache_install.yml`.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>